Hanshan Deqing: Travels, religious activities and influence at court

-According to his autobiography, Hanshan Deqing entered a monastic school in Nanjing’s Bao’en temple at the age of twelve.
-While there he studied literature as well as religious subjects and began writing poetry when he was 17.
-Two years later he was ordained as a Chan monk under the Buddhist name of Cheng Yin.
-When the monastery burned down in 1566, he busied himself for some years in keeping the community together and raising money for repairs.
-Then in 1571 he set out as a religious wanderer, going from monastery to monastery in search of instruction and growing in meditative attainment.
-After four years he settled on Mount Wutai, since he associated it with the 'pure and cool' Dharma realm of the Avatamsaka Sutra.
-Whilst staying on Mount Wutai he copied the entirety of the Avatamsaka Sutra in his own blood, in memory of his parents and for the purpose of penance.
+In 1577, while on Mount Wutai he decided to copy the entire Avatamsaka Sutra in his own blood (mixed with gold powder).
 When the Empress Dowager Xiaoding heard of his intention, she provided gold papers for the project, which was the beginning of the close but complicated relationship between Hanshan and the Empress Dowager.
 The copying of the sutra took two years, and at every stroke Hanshan recited the name of Amitabha Buddha, attaining great concentration and reportedly being able to converse during this practice.
+He had various dreams related to the Avatamsaka during this time, in which he saw Qingliang Chengguan, Maitreya and Manjusri.
 The project was finished in 1581 and a ceremony was held to have the sutra installed into a pagoda.

-By 1583 he had become famous as a Buddhist Master and set out travelling to remote areas again.
+By 1583 he had become famous as a Buddhist Master and set out traveling to remote areas again.
 It was at this time that he prefixed his name with that of Hanshan Peak so as to return to anonymity.
 In consequence of having organized a successful ceremony to ensure the birth of a male heir to the throne while he was still at Mount Wutai, Hanshan obtained the patronage of the emperor's mother.
 With her support he was able eventually to establish a new monastery at Mount Lao on the coast of the Shandong Peninsula.
+This new monastery was called Haiyinsi (Ocean Seal) and it was granted a full copy of the Buddhist canon by the empress dowager.
 By this time Hanshan was described by his friend Miao-feng as being unable to walk alone, suggesting by this point in his life he had become partially paralysed from his intense meditation practice, an affliction which would remain with him for the rest of his life.
-But when relations between the Wanli Emperor and his mother broke down over the choice of heir, Hanshan was caught in a conflict which also included tensions between Daoists and Buddhists.
-In 1595, he was put on trial and imprisoned, then afterwards exiled to the Guangdong area.
-While there, he made himself socially useful and also helped restore Nanhua Temple at Caoxi which, since the time that Huineng was entombed there, had been converted into a meat market.
-Some of the monks at the temple made a false accusation of embezzlement of the restoration funds against him and, though he was acquitted, he did not return there.
+During his stay at Haiyinsi, Hanshan studied, lectured and composed various commentaries, including commentaries on the Surangama sutra and the Heart Sutra.